Turkey and Italy strengthen links with trade and defense agreements - ExBulletin

 Turkey and Italy strengthen links with trade and defense agreements

+His visit comes at a time when Turkey and Italy have widened the defense partnerships.

+In March, the main drone manufacturer, the turkeys, Baykar, reached a memorandum of understanding for a joint venture with Italys Leonardo for the production of unmanned air vehicles.
+Last year, Baykar bought the Italian aircraft producer Piaggio Aerospace.

-Speaking after their meeting, Meloni and Erdogan said that Turkey and Italy had successfully achieved their commercial volume objective of $ 30 billion and have now set a new goal of $ 40 billion, reporting additional economic collaboration.
+Speaking after their meeting, Ms. Meloni and Mr. Erdogan said that Turkey and Italy had successfully achieved their commercial volume objective of $ 30 billion (22.3 billion) and have now set a new 40 billion dollar goal (29.8 billion), reporting additional economic collaboration.

 We will continue to strengthen our cooperation with Italy, which has made significant progress in the field of defense industry, with new partnerships and projects, said Erdogan.